oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_unroll/README.md

   a[i * 4 + 3] += 1;
 }
 ```
 Each loop iteration in the "equivalent code" contains four unrolled invocations of the first.
 The Intel® oneAPI DPC++ Compiler for FPGA instantiates four adders instead of one adder.
-Because there is no data dependency between iterations in the loop in this case, the compiler schedules all four adds in parallel.
+Because there is no data dependency between iterations in the loop, in this case, the compiler schedules all four adds in parallel.

 ### Determining the optimal unroll factor
-In an FPGA design, unrolling loops is a common strategy to directly trade off on-chip resources for increased throughput.
-When selecting the unroll factor for specific loop, the intent is to improve throughput while minimizing resource utilization.
+In an FPGA design, unrolling loops is a common strategy to trade off on-chip resources for increased throughput directly.
+When selecting the unroll factor for a specific loop, the intent is to improve throughput while minimizing resource utilization.
 It is also important to be mindful of other throughput constraints in your system, such as memory bandwidth.

 ### Tutorial design
-This tutorial demonstrates this trade-off with a simple vector add kernel.
+This tutorial demonstrates this trade-off with a simple vector add a kernel.
 The tutorial shows how increasing the unroll factor on a loop increases throughput... until another bottleneck is encountered.
 This example is constructed to run up against global memory bandwidth constraints.

-The memory bandwidth on an Intel® Programmable Acceleration Card with Intel Arria® 10 GX FPGA system is about 6 GB/s.
+The memory bandwidth on an Intel® Programmable Acceleration Card with Intel Arria®, 10 GX FPGA system, is about 6 GB/s.
 The tutorial design will likely run at around 300 MHz.
 In this design, the FPGA design processes a new iterations every cycle in a pipeline-parallel fashion.
-The theoretical computation limit for 1 adder is:
+The theoretical computation limit for one adder is:

 **GFlops**: 300 MHz \* 1 float = 0.3 GFlops